Revolutionary Thought: Treat Your Customers Like People

 At first, this seems to conflict with the previous trend.
 “Automation” sounds impersonal, and marketing automation as a concept would appear to rule out much personalization.
 But the technologies referenced above dynamically call up different content based on information from a database or the prospect’s own web inputs.

 Automation, itself, can provide a huge boost to the marketing function.
 Used properly, it can help ensure that leads are processed, managed, and nurtured.
-It doesn’t eliminate the “human element” I praise above, but it does help avoid the very human error of allowing some leads (or prospect requests) to fall through the cracks and cost you business.
+It doesn’t eliminate the “human element” I praise above, but it does help avoid the very human error of allowing some leads (or prospect requests) to fall through the cracks and cost you new business.

 Trend: Account-Based Marketing Will Become the Standard